 - Check your insurance policy to see the level of security required on your home.
 Check the small print and phone them up if you’re not sure.

 - Install a good security alarm in your home.
 Again these can cost as little as £50 and shopping around will seriously help keep the cost low.
 I would recommend a professional to install the alarm only because you want to know it is set up correctly and generally they are installed at a high level.
-I personally do not fancy going up a set of ladders to install the alarm box!
+I personally do not fancy going up a set of ladders to install the alarm box.
+Moreover, a company like Verisure can help you with setting up an alarm as their home alarms are connected directly to an Alarm Receiving Centre, where a team of specialized professionals works every day to ensure your protection.

 *This is a collaborative post, all thoughts and opinions are my own*